inumella-sricharan/Enron-POI-detection/README.md

 16)**question count**: How many times does the question mark character ('?') appear in the emails being sent ?<br><br>

 ### <ins>Isolation forest algorithm:</ins> <br>

-briefly mention about the working of iso. forest algo. insert the equation for calculating anomaly score from path length of the trees of iso forest algo.
+Isolation forest is a tree based algorithm that performs completely random splits in the feature space.
+Naturally in a cluster of points, the peripheral ones require relatively less number of random splits to be isolated when compared to the ones lying deep inside the cluster(they require a high number of splits to be isolated).<br><br>

 $Y_{i \rightarrow j} = f_\theta \left( X_{i \rightarrow j} \right)$ <br><br>
 $\text{where, } f_\theta \text{ is the isolation forest model}$ <br>